exitus1/Video-Scripts/fullnode.md

 What’s great is it runs as a service, so the node will automatically start up whenever the server is running.

 My node is now part of a global network and is visible on the [Decred mapper website](https://nodes.jholdstock.uk/).
+(Note this might take a few days to appear)

 And that’s it!
 Thanks for watching, and I hope you consider running a Decred full node.